Topic Sentence in Essays: A Comprehensive Guide

 Pivot

 Topic sentences don’t always appear at the beginning of a paragraph.
 They can also be used to “pivot” from one focus of your paper to another.
 A pivot is a turn from one point to another and usually occurs within a paragraph.
-It signals to your reader that you are changing gears from one idea to another.
+It signals to your reader that you are changing gears from one idea to another, often introducing a counterargument or shift in perspective.
 Pivots help keep your paper interesting and can make complex topics more accessible to your reader.
 Pivot topic sentences can occur:

 • After the introduction sentence